FluentD vs. Logstash: How to Decide for Your Organization

 Why Choose FluentD Over Logstash?

 One of the great things about free software is that we often have our choice of solutions and can curate the very best one for our use case.
-With FluentD, we get everything we love about Logstash and more.
+With FluentD, you get everything you love about Logstash and more.

 Where Logstash sends all input data to all output endpoints, FluentD gives us the ability to route.
 Where Logstash provides acceptable truly open high availability Lumberjack, FluentD gives us a more sophisticated solution.
 When it comes to plugins, FluentD simply has more of them.